rohanpatankar926/onsite_health_diagnostics_aws_cicd/README.md

 <p>Sorry, to mention that this is our college project and we are not able to accept any PR except the team members.
  If you want to contribute , please raise the issue mentioning the bugs. </p>

-<p>As soon as the college project evaluation will be completed, we will accept all the PRs and give credit to everyone.</p>
+<p>As soon as the college project evaluation will be completed, we will accept all the PRs and give credit to every contributor.</p>